Red and yellow abstract pattern of a sun and rays repeating horizontally.

 In order to ensure the long-term preservation, study, and interpretation of state collections, State-Approved Repositories are expected to manage held-in-trust collections according to the standards stipulated in the Rules and Procedures of Section 9 of 8 CCR 1504-7.

-Materials collected under a state permit must be submitted to a repository according to the submission guidelines below within 6 months of submission of the final report for the permit under which they were collected.
+Materials collected under a state permit must be submitted to a current State-Approved repository listed on the applicable permit according to the submission guidelines below within 6 months of submission of the final report for the permit under which they were collected.
 State-approved repositories may implement more stringent requirements in curation agreements that supersede those outlined in the state-issued submission guidelines and are encouraged to do so.

 Exhibit